-In summary, viewing spontaneous recognition as an irrelevance, and seeing identity confirmation or assertion as a problem of user management,
+In summary, viewing spontaneous recognition as an irrelevance, and seeing identity confirmation or assertion as a problem of user management:

-- focuses attention on unlawful activity only - allows data owners more flexibility to deal with problems, even for PUFs - encourages the community of interest amongst data owners and users - is entirely consistent with best user training practice
+- · addresses only unlawful activity; - allows data providers more flexibility to deal with problems, even for PUFs; - encourages a community of interest amongst data providers and users; - is consistent with current best practice training principles (Eurostat, 2016).

-Attitudes and default perspectives
+5. Cultures, attitudes and default perspectives

-Although it may have no statistical value, the concept of spontaneous recognition can have a practical impact because of the data owner's attitude.
+Although it may have no statistical value, the concept of spontaneous recognition can have a practical impact because of the data provider's cultural perspective and resulting attitudes.
+These reflect the way that the decision-making process is approached in the organisation, and what the organisation sees as its main priorities.

-Data owners' attitude can be simplified to one of the following (Hafner et al, 2015a):
+The institutional culture of the data providers can be simplified as one of the following (Hafner et al., 2015):

-- Default-open: release data unless the release is shown to be unsafe - Default-closed: do not release data unless the release is shown to be safe
+• Default-open: release data unless the release is shown to be unsafe;

+• Default-closed: do not release data unless the release is shown to be safe.